PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 15:37:02
+Last updated: 2024-04-02 15:38:06
-Random Quote: If you are out to describe the truth, leave elegance to the tailor. - Albert Einstein
+Random Quote: Don't be afraid to go out on a limb.
+That's where the fruit is. - H. Jackson Brown Jr.